The ultimate guide to enjoying wet, winter and night riding in the PNW

 Get Rid of Aluminum Touch Points

 If you want warmer hands and feet switch your brake levers and pedals from aluminum to plastic or carbon fiber.
 Aluminum is an effective heat sink, but plastic is an insulator that will keep you comfy.
-I've recently upgraded to carbon Code levers and plastic pedals, and the difference is profound.
+I used to run carbon Code levers, but sadly my new Hayes Dominions are aluminum-only.

 Brake levers: higher end SRAM, and most Magura brakes can be retrofitted with carbon fiber levers.
 Any shop can order them for you for about $120.
-Shimano annoyingly does't offer replacement parts, but most brands offer at least one model with a carbon lever.
+Shimano annoyingly does't offer replacement parts.

 Weeknight riding in the PNW is essentially night riding with our short and dark winter days.
 The only thing different about night riding is getting lit, and you can ride pretty much any trail you usually ride in the winter.